sjsu-library/unionist/_items/unionist--text-0405.md

   are treated according to their merits, in the columns of the Unionist.
 We wish it success.
-And may the Putnams of that region ever be shrewd in tracing public pests to their dark retreats, and bold in dragging them forth to the day light, regardless of their fiery eyes, and their growling.\r A liberal support to the Unionist would do much towards retrieving the character of Connecticut from the disgrace cast upon it, by A.T.
-Judson, and his associates.\r "
+And may the Putnams of that region ever be shrewd in tracing public pests to their dark retreats, and bold in dragging them forth to the day light, regardless of their fiery eyes, and their growling.
+A liberal support to the Unionist would do much towards retrieving the character of Connecticut from the disgrace cast upon it, by A.T.
+Judson, and his associates. '
 scholarlyNotes:
-commentary: It is interesting that William Goodell - who had helped to launch Charles Burleigh to this editorship by publishing his letter to the editor back in May of 1833, should disclose his local connection to Windham county.
+commentary: It is interesting that William Goodell - who had helped to launch Charles Burleigh to this editorship by publishing his letter to the editor back in May of 1833 - should here disclose his own local connection to Windham county.
 relatedPeople: William Goodell; Charles C. Burleigh
 featured:
 repeated: